-Mr. PERRY.
+Mr. Perry.
 OK.
 I mean, is that a thing that the Department of Agriculture works with you on trying to determine potential incoming threats?
 I mean do you-how do you target-I mean, once it is here, it is here.
 It is too late, right?

 I mean, not that you want more, but once the ash bore got here, I mean, literally you can see a stand of ash trees in a season they are dead.
 They are all gone.
-They are not-you know, it is a 100year-old tree.
+They are not-you know, it is a 100-year all tree.
+It is never seming back year-old tree.
 It is never coming back.